Jayesh2026/gRPC_Demo_SpringBoot/README.md

 ### Setup Instructions
 1. Clone the repository to your local machine.
-2. Ensure that Java and Maven are properly installed and configured.
+2. Ensure that Java and Gradle are properly installed and configured.
 3. Set up PostgreSQL if you plan to use Spring Boot's data dependencies.
 Update the `application.properties` file with your database configurations.
 4. Import the project into your IDE.
 5. Run `CalculatorGRpcDemoApplication.java` to start the gRPC server.